anlingUA/SECRET/README.md

 # install devtools if necessary
 install.packages('devtools')

-# install the SPADE package
+# install the SECRED package
-devtools::install_github('YyLu5/SECRET')
+devtools::install_github('anlingUA/SECRET')

 # load
 library(SECRET)
 ```

-- For an example how to use [SECRET](https://yylu5.github.io/SECRET/vignettes/Intro_to_SECRET.html)
+- For an example how to use [SECRET](https://anlingUA.github.io/SECRET/vignettes/Intro_to_SECRET.html)
 - Example datasets are in **vignettes** folder